jakobharder/anno1800-shared-mods/mods/neighbors-jakob/README.md

 </Building>
 ```

-Same as case 1, except lower buildings like Farmers, Workers, Artisans, Terraced Workers are excluded.
+The behavior is very similar to the Engineer residences from case 1, except lower buildings like Farmers, Workers, Artisans, Terraced Workers are excluded.
 They don't count as neighbor for your building.

+### Example use case

+The restaurant in City Variations is tall.
+Its height matches Engineers and Investors.
+The `end` and `single` pieces are smaller, fitting to Workers and Artisans.
+By ignoring lower residences as neighbors, the restaurant automatically switches to the lower `end` or `single` variant.

+- Two Engineer residence neighbors: tall `corner` or `mid` variant.
+- One Engineer residence neighbor: medium `end` variant
+- No residence / low residence neighbors: small `single` variant